AlfredoMartins/phone-task-testing/readme.md

 ![Run test cases](testing/../screenshots/run.png)
 <br>

 4. Change the URL and PORT according to your device.
-By default it is assumed to be `localhost:5000`.
+By default, it is assumed to be `localhost:5000`.
 <br>

 ![Run test cases](testing/../screenshots/change.png)
 <br>
 ### Description

-Order level:
+Outline level:
 ```
 - Fragment
     - Test case